+44 (0)1382 384637

 The impact of Brexit on environmental law is a further area of interest, leading to appearances at the Scottish and UK Parliaments, involvement in a research project (funded by the ESRC as part of The UK in a Changing Europe programme) and participation in groups seeking to provide information and advice on the technicalities of the process.
 From 2019 to 2021 he served as an adviser to the Environment, Climate Change and Land Reform Committee of the Scottish Parliament.
 Work on this topic has produced several conference and seminar papers and articles, one of which won the 2016 Willoughby Prize for the best paper in the Journal of Energy and Natural Resources Law.

-A further ESRC-funded project, "Uncovering the Environment" (joint with Dr. S. Whittaker (Law) and Dr. J. Mendel (Geography)) is examing the use and impact of the public right of access to environmental information, with a book due in 2022.
+A further ESRC-funded project, "Uncovering the Environment" (joint with Dr. S. Whittaker (Law) and Dr. J. Mendel (Geography)) is examining the use and impact of the public right of access to environmental information, with a book due in 2022.

 He plays an active part in the environmental law community, including roles as founding Convener of the Environmental Law Section of the Society of Legal Scholars (formerly Society of Public Teachers of Law) and as a member of the editorial boards of Scottish Planning and Environmental Law, the Journal of Environmental Law and Environmental Law and Management.
 He contributes to the work of the UK Environmental Law Association, of which he is a Patron, especially its Scottish and Nature Conservation Working Groups and Governance and Devolution Group (co-convener from 2021) and he is a member of the Environmental Law Commission of the International Union for the Conservation of Nature.